Bank of Taizhou: Business areas

 TZB is focused on SME finance designed for most micro & small enterprises which could not get loan from Bank before and also has a big micro lending operation.
 The bank was the first partner bank in the China Development Bank Microfinance Project starting in 2005.

 By the end of September 2011, TZB has more than 62,000 clients that have loans outstanding, average loan amount was 436,200 RMB, among which loans under 1 million RMB took up 92.68% of loan number and 55.93% of loan outstanding.

-Corporate culture

-The Corporate spirit of TZB is "hardworking, practical, innovative".

-The service culture of the Bank is as what it says in its logo: "simple, convenient, efficient" (简单，方便，快捷).

-Unlike many state owned banks, TZB has a very stable management team with most senior and middle managers working in the bank for close to 20 years.
-This gives the bank a very strong corporate culture and risk culture.